Lectures

 We discuss continuous formulations for several important cluster-detection problems in networks.
 More specifically, the problems of interested are formulated as quadratic, cubic, or higher-degree polynomial optimization problems subject to linear constraints.
 The proposed formulations are used to develop analytical bounds as well as effective algorithms for some of the problems.
 Moreover, a novel hierarchy of nonconvex continuous reformulations of optimization problems on networks is discussed.

 Lecture 1.
-“Introduction on Foundation Models” 1/5
+“Introduction to Foundation Models” 1/5

 Abstract TBA

 Lecture 2.
-“Introduction on Foundation Models” 2/5
+“Large Language Models” 2/5

 Abstract TBA

 Lecture 3.
-“Introduction on Foundation Models” 3/5
+“Efficient Language Models” 3/5

 Abstract TBA

 Lecture 4.
-“Introduction on Foundation Models” 4/5
+“Foundation-Model Agents” 4/5

 Abstract TBA

 Lecture 5.
-“Introduction on Foundation Models” 5/5
+“Executing Data Science Projects with Foundation Models” 5/5

 Abstract TBA